The Wonder

 7

-Caring well for our mind occurs when we use niceness to feel able to achieve and to feel close to others (e.g., people, pets).
+Caring well for our mind occurs when we use niceness to feel able to achieve and to feel close to others.
 Again, we’re nice when we’re kind and fair.
 Ableness and closeness are our basic mental needs.
 Kindness and fairness are the best means of obtaining these needs.

 8

-Because kindness and fairness can be contrary to the way the world works, sticking with them sometimes requires determination.
+So, we don’t need to receive niceness to benefit from giving it.
+However, because kindness and fairness can be contrary to the way the world works, sticking with them sometimes requires bravery and sacrifice.

 9